 Charlotte Potts is Sybille Haynes Associate Professor in Etruscan and Italic Archaeology and Art at the Faculty of Classics and Woolley Fellow & Tutor in Classical Archaeology at Somerville College.
 Her research focuses on analysing the architecture of pre-Roman central Italy in light of modern excavations and theoretical developments.
 Her teaching likewise spans pre-Roman and Roman material, teaching papers on the archaeology of Italy between the Iron Age and end of the Roman Empire, and she has special interests in Roman art and the archaeology of religion.
 She received her BA from the Victoria University of Wellington, her MA from UCL and her DPhil from Oxford.

-Oceania has more than 3,500 Oxford alumni, concentrated mainly in Australia and New Zealand but also further afield in a number of the Pacific Islands.
-With a total of 11 alumni groups across the region, these Oxonians have many opportunities to meet and interact with one another.
+Oceania has more than 6,000 Oxford alumni, concentrated mainly in Australia and New Zealand but also further afield in a number of the Pacific Islands.
+The region has a total of 11 alumni groups, again concentrated in Australia and New Zealand.

 Oxford has educated a number of Oceanians who have gone on to be prominent public figures.
 These include Ratu Sir Kamisese Mara, the first Prime Minister (and later President) of Fiji, and, from New Zealand, Sir David Skegg, Vice Chancellor of the University of Otago; John Cornforth, MP for Taurange; and David Kirk, former CEO of Fairfax Media and former captain of the All Blacks.